 3D navigation is one of the aspects or components in 3D GIS.
-Most of the available navigation programs use primarily 2D plans for visualization and communication features (Meijers et al., 2004) but users are craved for more realistic visualization and functions (3D) in order for them to understand more about the environment around them i.e. landmarks, when they navigate in certain areas.
+Most of the available navigation programs use primarily 2D plans for visualization and communication features for indoors (Karas.

-Although the current 2D navigation systems are still useable, they are starting to show some weaknesses in certain aspects.
-The inability to represent spatial objects accurately made it difficult for the users to relate the 3D virtual environment with the real world which might be useful for them while navigate in the real world.
-Coors et al. (2004) suggested that the high visual (3D) correspondence between map object and real world objects allows the user to recognize building easily.
+et. al, 2006) but the users are craved for more realistic visualization (3D) in order for them to understand more about the environment around them i.e. landmarks, when they navigate in certain areas.
+Coors et. al (2004) suggested that the high visual (3D) correspondence between map object and real world objects allows the user to recognize building easily.

-The remainder of this chapter discusses the overview on the development of the 3D navigation system for indoor and outdoor environments using an important component in the game industry, which is the 3D game engine.
+The remainder of this paper discusses the overview on the development of the 3D navigation system for indoor and outdoor environments using an important component in the game industry, which is the 3D game engine.
 It also discusses about the 3D buildings generation and the database development involved in this research work.